 The tribe also follows a five-centuries-old festival called Bastar Dussehra where the idols of Devi Maoli and her sisters are carried in a procession from Bastar to the Danteshwari Temple in Jagdalpur.

-The northern state of Himachal Pradesh is famous for being home to many goddesses, and here is an interesting fact: Navratri celebrations commence in the state when the rest of the country is winding up festivities.
+The northern state of Himachal Pradesh is famous for being home to many goddesses, and here is an interesting fact — Navratri celebrations commence in the state when the rest of the country is winding up the festivities.

 The state has its way of celebrating Dussehra: the Kullu Dussehra.
 It involves the burning of wood and grass on the banks of the Beas River.
 This symbolises the burning of Lanka or Lankadahan.
 On this day, the entire valley is adorned like a bride, and a huge procession is taken out, showcasing idols of deities to the Paddal ground.